 The Stennis Center for Public Service is a federal, legislative branch agency created by Congress in 1988 to promote and strengthen public service leadership in America.
 The Stennis Center is headquartered in Starkville, Mississippi, adjacent to Mississippi State University and has an office on Capitol Hill in Washington, D.C.
-Programs of the Stennis Center are funded through an endowment plus private contributions from foundations and corporations.
+Stennis Center programs are funded through an endowment, in addition to private contributions from foundations and corporations.

-The Stennis Center has a history of successful past events which relate to Congress and leadership.
-During each session of Congress, the Stennis Center operates a unique, bipartisan development program for 30 of the most outstanding high ranking congressional staff in the House and Senate.
-These veteran staff members have in turn started a mentoring program for younger congressional staff, called Emerging Leaders.
-The Stennis Center also has a Civil-Military Leadership program which connects freshmen Members of Congress with leaders in the armed services.
-In addition, the Southern Women in Public Service conference, established in 1991, has featured Hillary Clinton, Elizabeth Dole, Geraldine Ferraro and nearly every female member of Congress from the South.
-Over 300,000 high school students from across the country annually compete for a spot at the John C. Stennis National Student Congress.
+The Stennis Center has a history of successful past events that relate to Congress and leadership.
+During each session of Congress, the Stennis Center operates a unique, bipartisan development program for 30 of the most outstanding high-ranking congressional staff in the United States House and Senate.
+These veteran staff members have, in turn, started a mentoring program for younger congressional staff, known as Emerging Leaders.
+Likewise, the Stennis Center has a Civil-Military Leadership program that connects freshmen Members of Congress with leaders in the armed services.
+Additionally, the Southern Women in Public Service leadership conference, established in 1991, has featured Hillary Clinton, Elizabeth Dole, Geraldine Ferraro and nearly every female member of Congress from the South.
+Furthermore, over 300,000 high school students from across the country annually compete for a spot at the John C. Stennis National Student Congress.

 The Stennis Center welcomes sponsorship for its programs from foundations and corporations with an interest in the quality and character of public service in America.